Klamath Computing Lab

 We regret that we are unable to purchase additional software; however, a department may supply software to be installed in the classroom temporarily, along with verification of licensing.
 Software installed in this manner will be removed at the end of the academic term.

-Beginning January 2015, the Libraries will assess an hourly charge to install software that is requested with less than two (2) weeks’ notice.
+Beginning January 2015, the Libraries will assess an hourly charge to install software that is requested with less than ten (10) days' notice.
 This includes newer versions of existing software.
 These types of special requests require significant staff time to determine if the software will run on our workstations, is compatible with other software running on the workstations, develop an installation procedure, coordinate the software installation with other events scheduled in the labs or classrooms, and actually install the software.
 The charge will be $30.00/hour or part of an hour, with most installations requiring 3-5 hours of staff time.
 This cost, $30.00/hour, does not accurately reflect the costs to the Libraries and will rise to $50, with a three-hour minimum, on July 1, 2015.
-Requests for special software installations received with less than two weeks’ notice will need to include a campus index for the installation charge before work can begin on the installation.
-There may be a charge even if Libraries staff are not able to install the software.This policy applies to all labs operated by the Libraries.
+Requests for special software installations received with less than ten (10) business days' notice will need to include a campus index for the installation charge before work can begin on the installation.
+There may be a charge even if Libraries staff are not able to install the software.This policy applies to all computer labs/classrooms operated by the Libraries.

 Windows (Windows 7)